VolumeZero/ptero-bot/README.md

 - guildId is only required for local development slash-command registration but is also recommended for single-server bots to speed up command registration.

 - apiKey is required for any node-related actions, including node status embeds.
 More actions may be added in the future that require this key but their use will likely be intended for panel owners only.

-- cl_apiKey is required ONLY for getting node resource usages on node status embeds.
-It must belong to a user with admin privileges on the panel and has to be used alongside an application apiKey.
-Use ```/pt key``` to link your own user-specific api key for managing your own servers and creating server status embeds.

 ## 📚 Documentation